flebbis/Implementing-a-new-programming-language/docs/language.md

 with `message` being inferred as a string automatically.

 #### Function type inference
-FIKA also supports inference of function return types.
+Fika also supports inference of function return types.
 If a function does not have an explicitly specified return type, the language will infer the return type based on the types of the values returned by the function.
 For example:
 ```
 func add(a, b) {
     return a + b